home-assistant/home-assistant.io/source/_components/plaato.markdown

 ## {% linkable_title Configuration %}

 To configure Plaato Airlock, you must set it up via the integrations panel in the configuration screen.
-This will give you the webhook URL to use in the Plaato mobile app configuration on the tab "Webhook".
+This will give you the webhook URL to use in the PLAATO mobile app configuration on the tab "Webhook".
 More information can be found [here](https://plaato.io/apps/help-center#!hc-general)

+This sensor platform was not made by Plaato.
+It is not official, not developed, and not supported by Plaato.